BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 The team would like to control access to the Image, and rather than putting it on the web they decide they would like to host it themselves, but in Microsoft Azure where they have full control over security and access.
 [You can read more about Microsoft Azure Container Registry here.](https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr?tabs=azure-cli
 )

-Returning to the command-line, the Development team uses the *az CLI* utility to add a Container registry service, enable an administration account, set it to anonymous "pulls" during the testing phase, and set a log in context to the registry:
+Returning to the command-line, the Development team uses the *az CLI* utility to add a Container registry service, enable an administration account, set it to anonymous "pulls" during the testing phase, and set a login context to the registry:

 ```
 az acr create --resource-group ReplaceWith_PoCResourceGroupName --name ReplaceWith_AzureContainerRegistryName --sku Standard